amd-jnovotny/rccl/docs/how-to/troubleshooting-rccl.rst

 =============================

-If you are also using NVIDIA hardware or NCCL and notice a performance gap between the two systems, collect the system and performance data on the NVIDIA platform as well.
+If you are also using NVIDIA hardware or NCCL and notice a performance gap between the two systems, collect the system and performance data on the NVIDIA platform.
 Provide both sets of data to the support team.